johangithub/AFMAN11-217v1/chp4.md

 ##### Figure 4.3.
 LDA With Glide Slope.

-4.10.
-Simplified Directional Facility (SDF).
+#### 4.10.{#4_10} Simplified Directional Facility (SDF).

 The SDF provides a final approach course that is similar to that of the ILS localizer and LDA.
 The SDF transmits signals within the range of 108.10 MHz to 111.95 MHz.
 However, the SDF may have a wider course width of 6° or 12°.
 It does not provide glide slope information.
 For the pilot, the approach techniques and procedures used in the performance of an SDF instrument approach are essentially identical to those used in executing a standard no glide slope localizer approach except that the SDF course may not be aligned with the runway and the course may be wider, resulting in less precision.

 ##### Figure 4.4.
 SDF Approach.

-4.11.
-Nondirectional Radio Beacon (NDB).
+#### 4.11.{#4_11} Nondirectional Radio Beacon (NDB).

 4.11.1.
 Frequencies.
 NDB is a low, or medium, or ultra high frequency radio beacon that transmits nondirectional signals whereby an aircraft properly equipped can automatically determine and display bearing to any radio station within its frequency and sensitivity range.

 4.11.2.
 Compass Locator.
 When a radio beacon is used in conjunction with the ILS markers, it is called a "compass locator."
 Sometimes the low-powered NDB [i.e. compass locator] will be a stand alone NAVAID with limited range (usually less than 15 miles).
-These locators may be identified by an -L‖ and the use of the two-digit identifier.
+These locators may be identified by an "L" and the use of the two-digit identifier.

 4.11.3.
 Identification.
 Most radio beacons within the U.S. transmit a continuous three-letter identifier.
 A two-letter identifier is normally used in conjunction with an ILS.
 Some NDBs have only a one-letter identifier.
 Outside of the contiguous U.S., one, two, or three-letter identifiers are transmitted; for example, BB.